fennifith/Cleaner/README.md

-# Storage Cleaner
-The only storage saving app that actually works! :D
+Storage Cleaner is the only space saving app that actually does its job! :D

 Okay yeah, it's a joke.
 It uninstalls itself.
 It still works though.